nilwagh8800/SQL-Project-on-Amazon-Data/README.md

 This dataset contains sales transactions from three different branches of Amazon, respectively located in Mandalay, Yangon and Naypyitaw.
 The data contains 17 columns and 1000 rows:

-Column               Description                           data Type

-invoice_id     Invoice of the sales made                   VARCHAR(30)
+invoice_id  :   Invoice of the sales made                   VARCHAR(30)

-branch         Branch at which sales were made             VARCHAR(5)
+branch  :       Branch at which sales were made             VARCHAR(5)

-city           The location of the branch                  VARCHAR(30)
+city     :      The location of the branch                  VARCHAR(30)

-customer_type  The type of the customer                    VARCHAR(30)
+customer_type :  The type of the customer                    VARCHAR(30)

-gender         Gender of the customer making purchase      VARCHAR(10)
+gender    :     Gender of the customer making purchase      VARCHAR(10)

-product_line   Product line of the product sold            VARCHAR(100)
+product_line  : Product line of the product sold            VARCHAR(100)

-unit_price     The price of each product                   DECIMAL(10, 2)
+unit_price   :  The price of each product                   DECIMAL(10, 2)

-quantity       The amount of the product sold              INT
+quantity   :    The amount of the product sold              INT

-VAT            The amount of tax on the purchase           FLOAT(6, 4)
+VAT       :     The amount of tax on the purchase           FLOAT(6, 4)

-total          The total cost of the purchase              DECIMAL(10, 2)
+total    :      The total cost of the purchase              DECIMAL(10, 2)

-date           The date on which the purchase was made     DATE
+date     :      The date on which the purchase was made     DATE

-time           The time at which the purchase was made     TIMESTAMP
+time     :      The time at which the purchase was made     TIMESTAMP

-payment_method The total amount paid                       DECIMAL(10, 2)
+payment_method : The total amount paid                       DECIMAL(10, 2)

-cogs           Cost Of Goods sold                          DECIMAL(10, 2)
+cogs    :       Cost Of Goods sold                          DECIMAL(10, 2)

-gross_margin_percentage  Gross margin percentage           FLOAT(11, 9)
+gross_margin_percentage : Gross margin percentage           FLOAT(11, 9)

-gross_income  Gross Income                                 DECIMAL(10, 2)
+gross_income : Gross Income                                 DECIMAL(10, 2)

-rating        Rating                                       FLOAT(2, 1)
+rating    :    Rating                                       FLOAT(2, 1)

 # Analysis List